elasticio/rest-api-component-v2/README.md

   * `Don't retry (throw error)` - The component will throw an error directly.
   * `Emit error as message (don't throw errors)` - The component will send a message with the response received from the server.
 * **Maximum Retries** (number, optional, default `10`) - Set the maximum number of retry attempts.
 This option is only applicable when the `Error Handling Policy` is set to `Retry by component`.
-* **Error Codes** (string, optional) - A comma-separated list of codes or ranges.
+* **Error Codes for retry** (string, optional) - A comma-separated list of codes or ranges.
 By default, the error handling policy applies when you receive HTTP codes 408, 423, 429, and any codes greater than 500.
 However, you can override these codes using this field.

   * You can specify exact codes: `401, 404, 503`.
   * You can also use ranges: `400-401, 405-410, 502-509`.